raspberrypilearning/cd-intermediate-html-css-sushi/en/step_7.md

 ## Individual style

  Let's jazz up the homepage a bit!
+With another kind of CSS selector, you can apply a unique set of CSS rules to just one specific element.

 + Go to `index.html` and add the following **attribute** to the first paragraph tag: